orseg/Analyzing-Netflix-Content/README.md

-# Analyzing Netflix Content - Exploratory Data Analysis
+# Analyzing-Netflix-Content

-Using Netflix Dataset and Python
+## Exploratory Data Analysis Using Netflix Dataset and Python

 -   Libraries used: pyplot from matplotlib, pandas.